isomerpages/moe-jurongwestpri/_jwps-learning-experience/PAM/PHYSICAL EDUCATION (PE).md

 ### Physical Education

-The school focuses on providing each and every of our students with ample opportunities to participate in different physical activities and programmes throughout the year.
-Programmes and activities were carried out during formal and non-formal curriculum time to ensure mass participation and to encourage regular physical activities among our students.
+<p style="text-align: justify;">The school focuses on providing each and every of our students with ample opportunities to participate in different physical activities and programmes throughout the year.
+Programmes and activities were carried out during formal and non-formal curriculum time to ensure mass participation and to encourage regular physical activities among our students. </p>